 Pedestal sinks are ideal for tight spaces but often show exposed plumbing and offer little storage.
 An easy-to-sew sink skirt will solve both problems, providing style and function to a bathroom.
 Choose a trendy, patterned fabric, like damask, ikat or suzani, for maximum visual impact.

 Think about it: the older a T-shirt is, the softer it gets.
 So why ditch an old tee just because it's a little threadbare?
-Instead, turn seen-better-days t-shirts into a recycled rag rug with a plastic base and a couple hours of knotting.
+Instead, turn seen-better-days t-shirts into a recycled rag rug with a plastic base and a couple of hours of knotting.
 Use one color or a mix of hues; either way it will keep your toes toasty, look chic and save you money to boot.

 Revamp the Vanity